 The horizontal combination waste and vent pipe shall have a slope of not greater than 1/2 unit vertical in 12 units horizontal (4-percent slope).
 The minimum slope shall be in accordance with Section P3005.3.

-The combination waste and vent pipe shall connect to a horizontal drain that is vented or a vent shall connect to the combination waste and vent.
-The vent connecting to the combination waste and vent pipe shall extend vertically not less than 6 inches (152 mm) above the flood level rim of the highest fixture being vented before offsetting horizontally.
+The combination waste and vent system shall be provided with a dry vent connected at any point within the system or the system shall connect to a horizontal drain that serves vented fixtures located on the same floor.
+Combination waste and vent systems connecting to building drains receiving only the discharge from one or more stacks shall be provided with a dry vent.
+The vent connection to the combination waste and vent pipe shall extend vertically to a point not less than 6 inches (152 mm) above the flood level rim of the highest fixture being vented before offsetting horizontally.

 The vent shall be sized for the total fixture unit load in accordance with Section P3113.1.